 1 cup Walnuts & Dried Figs *coarsely chopped

 Preheat oven to 170°C. Line a large baking tray with baking paper.

-Place Self-Rising Flour, Sugar and 1 pinch of Salt in a large bowl and mix well and add Pistachio and Dried Figs and combine.
+Place Self-Rising Flour, Sugar and 1 pinch of Salt in a large bowl and mix well and add Walnuts and Dried Figs and combine.